H-Shen/Collection_of_my_coding_practice/README.md

-# Collection of my Coding Practice
+# The collection of my Coding Practice
-A collection of my coding practice, will be updated inconsistently.
+The collection of my coding practice, will be updated inconsistently.

 * Unless otherwise stated, the local environment of coding is: